fabienfrfr/tptt/README.md

-# LiZA: LineariZe Attention Injection
+# TPTT: Transforming Pretrained Transformers into Titans

-**LiZA** is a modular Python library designed to inject efficient linearized attention mechanisms-such as *Memory as Gate* (described in [Titans](https://arxiv.org/html/2501.00663v1))-into pretrained transformers.
+**LiZA** (LineariZe Attention Injection) is a modular Python library designed to inject efficient linearized attention mechanisms-such as *Memory as Gate* (described in [Titans](https://arxiv.org/html/2501.00663v1))-into pretrained transformers.
 It leverages the [flash-linear-attention](https://github.com/fla-org/flash-linear-attention) library for high-performance implementations, enabling scalable and memory-efficient attention computations.

 ---